Chapter 28 BWV 70 Wachet! betet! betet! Wachet!

 It is significant that the chorale melody is intoned above the mayhem by the trumpet; indeed trumpets are specically referred to in the text.
 It is a peaceful, reassuring melody that doubtless offers a degree of comfort and solace.
 Nevertheless, echoes of the last trumpet and the day of judgement must also have been evoked through that choice of instrument.

 It seems likely that Bach intended the recitative to merge smoothly into the final aria.
 Both are for the bass voice and the former ends on a chord of C, the key of the latter.
-The bass in initially supported only by the continuo in an unadorned and unpretentious hymn of commitment and devotion----blessed day of revival, lead me to Your mansions.
+The bass is initially supported only by the continuo in an unadorned and unpretentious hymn of commitment and devotion----blessed day of revival, lead me to Your mansions.
 All now seems at peace, the pathway ahead is clear.
 But there is one final moment of blatant drama----let the world and heaven crack and blast asunder!
-The bass’s declamatory phrases of refutation are matched only by the sawing strings and trumpet urgings and the hair-raising melisma on Trümmern----the wreckage of the very universe.
-Nevertheless we are assured that even if all this were to occur, I would be joyful with Jesus.
+The bass′s declamatory phrases of refutation are matched only by the sawing strings and trumpet urgings and the hair-raising melisma on Trümmern----the wreckage of the very universe.
+Nevertheless we are assured that even if all this were to occur, we would be joyful with Jesus.
 Perhaps all those repeated warnings were necessary after all!
 This is the ultimate piece of nose-thumbing; I have seen the light and I shall be saved; but all and everyone else, apparently, can go to hell!

 Peaceful opening phrase followed by the tumult (from bar 25).